-In her commercial litigation and transactional work, Ms. Rosendahl represents individuals and corporate clients in prosecuting and defending complex commercial litigation claims of promissory estoppel, fraud/consumer fraud act, general and vicarious liability, breach of contract, negligence and other tort claims.
-She also has negotiated, reviewed and drafted various business contracts including commercial lease agreements, commercial loans, license agreements, franchisee/franchisor agreements, service contracts, shareholder agreements and others.
+In her commercial litigation and transactional work, she represents individuals and corporate clients prosecuting and defending complex commercial litigation claims of promissory estoppel, fraud/consumer fraud act, general and vicarious liability, breach of contract, negligence and other tort claims.
+She also negotiates, reviews and drafts various business contracts including commercial lease agreements, license agreements, franchisee/franchisor agreements, service contracts, shareholder agreements and others.

 Areas of Practice